 Minoxidil is the only medically-proven hair loss treatment suitable for women that has been shown to regrow hair and stop female pattern hair loss.
 Whilst it is licensed by the MHRA and approved by its US counterpart, the FDA for the treatment of genetic hair loss in both men and women, minoxidil is also known to be effective for other hair loss conditions.

 Here at Belgravia we offer a range of minoxidil products and have seen numerous clients experience promising regrowth results by using these as part of a comprehensive hair loss treatment programme, as designed by their personal hair loss specialist to best remedy their specific condition.

-Our tailored hair loss treatment courses also feature hair regrowth boosters, like the HairMax LaserComb, help to boost the efficiency of the minoxidil, and Belgravia’s exclusive Hair Vitalics supplements which ensure your hair gets all the nutrients it needs to grow back thick and healthy.
+Our tailored hair loss treatment courses also feature hair growth supporting products, such as the HairMax LaserBand devices, which help to boost the efficiency of the minoxidil, and Belgravia’s exclusive Hair Vitalics for Women supplements which ensure your hair gets all the nutrients it needs to grow back thick and healthy.

 Other Hair Loss Conditions: